-most part, work at the Sanlorenzo shipyards. • Geographical location, preferring local firms as much In greater detail, it should be noted that only for as possible, so as to empower the community where Sanlorenzo operates and in general the Italian territory the construction of the hull of model BG72 and the and the Made-in-Italy brand.
-This solution not only initial work needed for the construction of the new allows resulting satellite activities to be allocated fairly, BGM75, Bluegame's production activity during 2021 but also affords many advantages in terms of logistical started inside the Sanlorenzo shipyard in Ameglia convenience, since the contractors in particular need to be physically present at the shipyards.
-In the case that will allow Bluegame to carry out a further part of Bluegame, having production and outfitting facilities of the production process "in house", by relying on mainly located in Lombardy underlines the quality two industrial sheds for outfitting, thus allowing the choice made by the company, as this area is considered company's production model to increasingly reflect a major yachting hub, especially for smaller yachts.
-Sanlorenzo's own model.
-The Procurement Function, often assisted by other The Group's supply chain also includes suppliers who directly involved corporate functions, arranges for onsupport the corporate structure, such as IT, marketing, site visits to be conducted at the premises of suppliers maintenance and facility materials. and contractors who meet the above criteria in order The total volume of the Group's procurement to establish: expenditure in 2021 was € 577 million (€ 471 million
+• Geographical location, preferring local firms as much as possible, so as to empower the community where Sanlorenzo operates and in general the Italian territory and the Made-in-Italy brand.
+This solution not only allows resulting satellite activities to be allocated fairly, but also affords many advantages in terms of logistical convenience, since the contractors in particular need to be physically present at the shipyards.
+In the case of Bluegame, having production and outfitting facilities mainly located in Lombardy underlines the quality choice made by the company, as this area is considered a major yachting hub, especially for smaller yachts.
+The Procurement Function, often assisted by other directly involved corporate functions, arranges for onsite visits to be conducted at the premises of suppliers and contractors who meet the above criteria in order to establish: